biohackathon-japan/bh24-human-glycome-atlas/paper/paper.md

 It was nice to see that “Triple Stores” and SPARQL technology implementations and developments for the community are ongoing and that progressively useful and performant and scalable/reliable, open-source software is being implemented.

-## High Level Characteristics that determine data quality.

-The quality of data is crucial for its integration, exploitation and usability.
-Here are some key characteristics that determine “Data Quality” in general and contribute to its value:

-1. Accuracy: Data should correctly represent the real-world values or events it is intended to model.
-Inaccurate data can lead to incorrect conclusions and decisions.
-2. Completeness: All necessary data should be present.
-Missing data can result in incomplete analysis and insights.
-3. Consistency: Data should be consistent across different datasets and systems.
-Inconsistent data can cause confusion and errors.
-4. Relevance: Data should be relevant to the context and purpose for which it is used.
-Irrelevant data can clutter analysis and obscure important insights.
-5. Reliability: Data should be trustworthy and dependable.
-Reliable data ensures that the information can be used confidently for decision-making.
-6. Validity: Data should conform to the defined rules and constraints.
-Invalid data can lead to errors and inconsistencies.
-7. Granularity: Data should be detailed enough to meet the needs of the analysis.
-Granular data allows for more precise and meaningful insights.
-8. Accessibility: Data should be easily accessible to those who need it, without unnecessary barriers.
-9. Timeliness: Data should be up-to-date and available when needed.
-Outdated data can be irrelevant and misleading.
-10. Uniqueness: Data should be free from duplicates.
-Duplicate data can skew analysis and lead to incorrect conclusions.

-These were the characteristics to be considered to ensure that data is valuable, reliable, and useful for making informed decisions and deriving meaningful insights.

 ## Integration Report: Implementing the QLever Semantic Web Framework